gshanemiller/reinvent/doc/kv_rpc_design.md

+# Status
+This document is currently under heavy, daily revision

 # Key Value RPCs
-Evolving from [a trivial UDP example](https://github.com/gshanemiller/reinvent/blob/main/doc/equinix_mellanox_setup.md) to practical RPC (Remote Procedure Call) for scalable KV (Key Value) processing is difficult.
+Evolving from [a trivial DPDK UDP example](https://github.com/gshanemiller/reinvent/blob/main/doc/equinix_mellanox_setup.md) to practical RPC (Remote Procedure Call) for scalable KV (Key Value) processing is difficult.
 Real world RPC under DPDK must meet and exceed all the excellent features of [eRPC](https://www.usenix.org/system/files/nsdi19-kalia.pdf) adding:

 * linearizability
 * durable writes
 * exactly-once message processing

 Composing each feature into a well engineered whole is complex.
-This document elicits each technical challenge with periodic pauses to summarize and integrate ultimately resolving the overall goal.
+This document describes each technical challenge with periodic pauses to summarize and integrate.
+In the second half of the document, a practical design is given.

-To motivate this work consider the [static routing scenario discussed in the packet design doc.](https://github.com/gshanemiller/reinvent/blob/main/doc/packet_design.md#flow-control)
-Here a client `C` wants to obtain the value `V` for a key `K`.
+To motivate this work consider the [static routing scenario discussed in the packet design doc.](https://github.com/gshanemiller/reinvent/blob/main/doc/packet_design.md#flow-control) Here a client `C` wants to obtain the value `V` for a key `K`.
 To do this, the client first determines the IP address and destination port `S` of the server which handles `K`. `C` send sends a request to `S`. `S` responds to `C` with the value `V` for `K` or nil if not found.
 This is static routing in the sense `C` chooses `S`.
 Determining `S` is not discussed here but, for example, `C` could consult `etcd` or some other service which knows which `S` handles which keys `K`.

 # Bare Bones Static Routing
 To do KV lookup through static routing [we need flow control](https://github.com/gshanemiller/reinvent/blob/main/doc/packet_design.md#flow-control) on clients and servers.
 Flow control on the servers insures requests go to the right DPDK RXQ which does request in-take.
 We need flow control on the clients so the response is sent back to the client `C` that made the original request.
 Note that the source UDP destination port is unused/ignored in this work.
 Recall that unlike kernel based I/O, ports are pseudo in DPDK to be used or ignored as needed.